 Yes, I can access my data anywhere, anytime I need to including on the mobile phone.
 Dealing with AI databases, I do store huge volumes of data out there and believe me, it is so simple to use.
 And, since I run a small business, it also opened my eyes to using it as PaaS [Platform as a Service], SaaS [Software as a Service] or IaaS [Infrastructure as a Service].
 Nothing to be confused about, it is just about how you want to go about using the cloud to suit your business needs.

 A little more explanation – PaaS is used to host a customised application for your business so that your employees, vendors etc. can use it to fasten your business processes.
-SaaS deals with applications that are already on the cloud or your own application built on the cloud to offer subscription for business to use [Example – Google Drive].
+SaaS deals with applications that are already on the cloud or your own application built on the cloud to offer subscription for business to use Example – Google Drive or AWS.

 In a nutshell, we can say that PaaS allows companies to come up with customised applications suited to their needs, while SaaS requires them to choose an application to subscribe to.
 So for SaaS, the service is provided by a host that also manages the application itself.
 IaaS is about using the resources on the cloud to get your work done.
 [Example – Hosting your website].
 Again, all these can be used in tandem, as required for your business.